Out of hours crime solicitor - Call: 020 8660 3383

 • Is there a formal contractual process for agreeing variations? - Many contracts provide a strict process for any variations to be agreed and that the contract can only be varied in a formal way.
 If this clause is not included, be aware that contracts can very easily end up being varied by an exchange of emails or text messages or even verbal communications.

-• Be wary of waiving contractual rights - quite often with contracts, payment terms are not complied with, there is a danger that those terms may not be enforceable in the future.
-A method of protecting your interests if you allow a short term change to a contract is to make it clear in writing, that you have not agreed to vary the contract and that you are not waiving your rights to ensure strict compliance going forward.
+• Be wary of waiving contractual rights - quite often with contracts, where payment terms are not complied with and there is no enforcement, there is a danger that a repeat of late payment in the future may not be enforceable.
+A method of protecting your interests if you allow a short term change or leeway with contractual terms, is to make it clear in writing, that you have not agreed to vary the contract and that you are not waiving your rights to ensure strict compliance going forward.

 Other reasons a contract may need to be varied